-FOR IMMEDIATE RELEASE Tuesday, August 17, 2004 For Information Contact: Public Affairs Channing Phillips (202) 514-6933 http://www.usdoj.gov/usao/dc
+FOR IMMEDIATE RELEASE Thursday, November 18, 2004 For Information, Contact Public Affairs Channing Phillips (202) 514-6933

-Interaero, Inc. pleads guilty to illegally exporting military aircraft parts to China
+Interaero, Inc. is sentenced for illegally exporting military aircraft parts to China

-Washington, D.C. - United States Attorney Kenneth L. Wainstein, Michael J. Garcia, the Department of Homeland Security Assistant Secretary for U.S. Immigration and Customs Enforcement (ICE), the Naval Criminal Investigative Service, and the Defense Criminal Investigative Service announced that today a California aircraft parts supplier, Interaero, Inc., pleaded guilty in U.S. District Court for the District of Columbia to a one-count Information, charging a violation of the Arms Export Control Act.
-In pleading quilty, Interaero admitted to exporting, between June 2000 and March 2001, six shipments of military aircraft parts, valued at over \$40,000 to the People's Republic of China, including parts for F-4 Phantom Fighters, F-5 Phantom/Tiger Fighters, and Hawk Missiles, without the required Department of State export licenses.
-Under the plea agreement, Interaero has agreed to pay a criminal fine of \$500,000 and receive 5 years of corporate probation.
-Interaero is scheduled to be sentenced on October 26, 2004, before the Honorable John Garrett Penn.
+Washington, D.C. - United States Attorney Kenneth L. Wainstein, Michael J. Garcia, the Department of Homeland Security Assistant Secretary for U.S. Immigration and Customs Enforcement (ICE), the Naval Criminal Investigative Service, and the Defense Criminal Investigative Service announced that today a California aircraft parts supplier, Interaero, Inc., was sentenced by the Honorable Judge John Garrett Penn of the U.S. District Court for the District of Columbia to a fine of \$500,000 to be paid over a period of corporate probation of five years.
+Interaero pleaded guilty on August 17, 2004, to a one-count Information, charging a violation of the Arms Export Control Act.
+In pleading guilty, Interaero admitted to exporting, between June 2000 and March 2001, six shipments of military aircraft parts, valued at over \$40,000 to the People's Republic of China, including parts for F-4 Phantom Fighters, F-5 Phantom/Tiger Fighters, and Hawk Missiles, without the required Department of State export licenses.
+In sentencing Interaero, Judge Penn said, "I am disappointed in this company.
+Money speaks louder than patriotism in some cases and I am disappointed that would be the case for this company."